-B. FIN IANCIN IG FROM NATIONAL SOURCES
+B. FIN NANCING FROM NATIONAL SOURCES

-1 Funding Chechbox: Repayable Checkbox: Non-repayable 250 0 0 0 0
+1 Public Funding Chechbox: Repayable Checkbox: Non-repayable 250 0 0 0 0

-1.1 Natio 200 0 0 0 0
+1.1 National 200 0 0 0 0

 1.1.1 Selective funding

 1.1.2 Automatic funding X 200

-1.2 Regi onal X 50 0 0 0 0
+1.2 Regional X 50 0 0 0 0

 1.2.1 Selective funding

 1.2.2 Automatic funding

-1.3 Loca
+1.3 Local

 As support granted from an organisation outside Germany, MEDIA and EURIMAGES support (supra-national funding) must be registered in section C. FINANCING FROM FOREIGN SOURCES, or more specifically in section 9.
 Supra-national public funding.
 Let's assume the FFA does not know with absolute certainty whether the EURIMAGES (EUR 100) and MEDIA (EUR 50) support is automatic or selective, nor whether it needs to be repaid or not.
 In this case, the EUR 50 cannot be shown in the selective or automatic supranational funding line (9.1.1 or 9.2.1) but need to be added (manually) to the cumulative supra-national funding line (9): EUR 100 (from Eurimages) + EUR 50 (from MEDIA) makes a total of EUR 150 in supra-national funding.
-No checkbox can be ticked for the cumulative supra-national funding is unclear.
+No checkbox can be ticked for the cumulative supra-national funding (9.1), as the character of the cumulative supra-national funding is unclear.

 C. FINA ANCING FROM FOREIGN SOURCES

-9 9 Supranational Public Funding Chechbox: Repayable Checkbox: Non-repayable 150 0 0 0 0
+9 9 9 Supranational Public Funding Checkbox: Checkbox: Repayable Non-repayable 0 0 0 0

 9.1 Supranational public funding 150 0 0 0 0

 9.1.1 Selective funding

 9.1.2 Automatic funding